Bachelor of Arts in Management: Entrepreneurship

 In this course students design, develop, and complete a comprehensive capstone project that integrates all courses in the BAM program.
 The purpose of this project is to demonstrate the ability to evaluate, assess, and synthesize the topics covered in the program.

-In this course, students acquire a basic understanding of how to plan and start a new business, as well as improve an existing business.
-Students will work in groups and utilize a case based approach to develop a business plan that includes financial, operations, staffing, and marketing and sales
+In this course, students acquire a basic understanding of how to plan and start a new business, improve an existing business, and gain insights into the family business dynamic.
+Students will work in groups and utilize a case based approach to develop a business plan that includes financial, operations, staffing, marketing sales, behavioral strategies, and a unique user experience.

 This course is designed to cover basic sales and marketing management topics.
 Emphasis is on the total marketing process that includes programs as well as strategies to address: customer loyalty and relationship management, pricing, distribution, marketing communications, advertising, and sales management.

 This course assesses the feasibility of a new business idea by applying a solid business analysis framework.
-Students will explore the factors that influence an entrepreneur’s opportunity to be successful and obtain long-term growth.
-Analyses will include accessing the competitive strengths and viability of a business “idea”, the entrepreneur’s’ skills and experience, and its financial requirements and funding sources.
+Students will explore the factors that influence an entrepreneur’s opportunity to be successful.
+Analysis will include assessing the competitive strengths and viability of a business “idea” for long-term growth, the user experience, and its financial requirements and funding sources.

 This course examines the process, experience, and requirements for creating a new online business.
-Students will also study production, marketing, sales, advertising, cost/revenue models and strategies.
-The course will cover strategies for maintaining and monitoring an online visibility and results.
+Students will study production, marketing, sales, advertising, cost/revenue models and behavioral strategies.
+The course will cover strategies for effectively maintaining and monitoring online design, model interface, and customer experience.